March 3, 2026 | IBM Z

 image

-The JCLPlus-as-Code Solution
+The JCLplus-as-code Solution

 Figure 1 – JCLplus+ DevOps Architecture

-JCLplus-as-code enhanced the versatile Java Command Line Client to automate JCL validation and run-time simulation using JCLplus+ Legacy as a backbone serviceSEA JCLplus-as-code facilitates the automation and deployment of automated testing processes via YAML declarative language.
-The CLI Java Client’s ability to accept YAML commands via the -tasks (-a) command line option makes this function even more powerful.
+JCLplus-as-code enhances the versatile Java Command Line Client to automate JCL validation and runtime simulation using JCLplus+ Legacy as a backbone serviceJCLplus-as-code facilitates the automation and deployment of automated testing processes via the YAML declarative language.
+The CLI Java Client’s ability to accept YAML commands via the -tasks (-a) command-line option makes this function even more powerful.
 The YAML language is a human-readable data serialization format that simplifies structuring declarative instructions for JCL testing (see Figure 2).

 Figure 2 – JCLplus-as-code